balicea/Tutorials/HTML-equations.md

   This text is the image legend <i>with HTML specification</i>
 </p>

 HTML element will center the image.
+LaTeX will automatically center the image.

 $$ {F(t)} = \Delta{T_n}
 \tag{1}